Testing the code

 To make running the tests a bit easier for you, we have included some scripts to do this

-directory one finds the Bash scripts
+automatically.
+In the scripts directory one finds the Bash scripts

 runTests_0.bash